rjhuijsman/google_assistant_telephone/README.md

 Next steps:

-- Test that everything works as expected
+- External speaker
 - <checkpoint>
-- External speaker
+- Dedicated Google account for device
 - <checkpoint>
 - See about extracting the Docker container into a separately-published thing.
 - See about slimming down the Docker container.